 1. Head over to https://www.google.com/alerts to set up your alerts account.

 2. Sign in with your Google account so Google knows where to send your alerts to.

-3. Enter the search terms you’re interested in monitoring.
+3. Enter the search terms you will monitor.
 You can change these in your account later if you’re getting too many or too few alerts.

 4. Choose options and select what sources, language and region you want to get alerts from.
 You’ll also be able to specify how often you want to get alerts here too.

-Depending on the terms you’re going to monitor, you might want to use the handy little mark-ups Google follows to make sure you’re receiving the right kind of information.
+Depending on the terms you’re going to monitor, you might want to use handy little mark-ups.
+This helps you to get useful information straight to your inbox.

-For example, using the search term Yorkshire Tourism would get you lots and lots of results, but they might not be relevant to your business.
-Any time someone online created a post that included the words Yorkshire and Tourism anywhere in the post would trigger your alert.
+For example, using the search term Yorkshire Tourism would get you lots and lots of results.
+These results might not be relevant to your business.
+Any post that included the words Yorkshire and Tourism anywhere in the post would trigger your alert.

 However, if you told Google to monitor “Yorkshire Tourism” you’d get very different results.
 Using quotation marks around your term lets the search engine know you’re only interested in pages that use your key terms in that specific order.

 You can also get really crafty and keep your eye out for problems using negative key term searches.
 Set up alerts for things like: